thuoe/cynomi-technical-test/README.md

 docker-compose up -d
 ```

 Next, inside the `src/apps/server` amend the `.env.example` file name to be `.env`.
-This env varaible used to establish a connection for the server
+This env varaible is used to establish a connection for the server

 # Get Started (Local Development)